Projects of DRDO: Under development

+Ballistic missile

 Prahaar

 Prahaar is a solid-fueled surface-to-surface guided short-range tactical ballistic missile developed by DRDO of India.
 It would be equipped with omni-directional warheads and could be used for hitting both tactical and strategic targets.
 It has a range of about 150 km.
 It was successfully test-fired on 21 July 2011 from the Integrated Test Range (ITR) at Chandipur.

-Pralay

-It is a solid fuel short range tactical missile under development based on the technology of Pradyumna Ballistic Missile Interceptor.
-Upon completion of the project, Pralay will replace the older generation liquid fueled Prithvi missile.

 Pranash

-DRDO is developing a 200 km range single stage solid fuel missile that can carry conventional warhead for battlefield use.
+Pranash is an extended range cariant of Prahaar missile being developed by.
+It is developing a 200 km range single stage solid fuel missile that can carry conventional warhead for battlefield use.
 The testing phase of the new missile will start from 2021.